ddev/ddev.com/README.md

 | `npm run textlint`     | Run textlint on content collections                |
 | `npm run textlint:fix` | Apply fixable updates to resolve texlint errors    |

 ### Local Development Setup

+1. Run `cp .env.example .env` to create a `.env` file for environment variables.
+(Don’t check this in!)
+2. Create a [classic GitHub access token](https://github.com/settings/tokens) with these scopes: `repo`, `read:org`, `read:user`, and `read:project`.
+3. Paste the GitHub token after `.env`’s `GITHUB_TOKEN=`.

+#### DDev setup

+Ddev already has all the dependencies included.
 Check out the project in your favorite Node.js environment, ideally running [`nvm`](https://github.com/nvm-sh/nvm).
 We’ll install dependencies, add a GitHub API key, and run a local dev server with a hot-reloading browser URL.

+1. Run `ddev start && ddev npm install` set up the project’s dependencies.
+3. `npm run build` can be found at the base URL and `npm run dev` is found at URL:4321.
+Dev has Vite HMR(hot module reloading) among other features.
+The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).

+To generate a static copy of the site, run `ddev npm run build`.
+The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
+You can preview locally by running `ddev npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

+#### General setup

+Check out the project in your favorite Node.js environment, ideally running [`nvm`](https://github.com/nvm-sh/nvm).
+We’ll install dependencies, add a GitHub API key, and run a local dev server with a hot-reloading browser URL.

 1. Run `nvm use` to make sure you’re running an appropriate Node.js version.
 2. Run `npm install` to set up the project’s dependencies.
-3. Run `cp .env.example .env` to create a `.env` file for environment variables.
-(Don’t check this in!)
-4. Create a [classic GitHub access token](https://github.com/settings/tokens) with these scopes: `repo`, `read:org`, `read:user`, and `read:project`.
-5. Paste the GitHub token after `.env`’s `GITHUB_TOKEN=`.
-6. Run `npm run dev` to start Astro’s dev server.
+3. Run `npm run dev` to start Astro’s dev server.
-7. Visit the URL displayed in your terminal.
+4. Visit the URL displayed in your terminal.
 (Probably `http://127.0.0.1:3000/`.)
 The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).

 To generate a static copy of the site, run `npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
 You can preview locally by running `npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).
 ## Managing Content

 The site’s content lives in either `.astro` components that resemble souped-up HTML, or Markdown files organized into schema-validated [content collections](https://docs.astro.build/en/guides/content-collections/).